rpgreview/papersandpaychecks/cow-orkers.md

 Who knew that 2D6 could be so interesting?
 When the chance of success table was included in the original rules (4.2 Episode and Season Design) one would think that would the end of it.
 The game uses 2d6, like the original cartoon, versus target number.
 What could be more simple?
 OK, 1d6 could be more simple, Or flip a coin.
 Or make it up as you go along.
 You get the point.
 But no, math nerds crawl out from behind non-Euclidean corners and demand further elaboration on the mighty 2d6.
 So here it is.

 A 1d6 roll provides a discrete random variable (not 'discreet' as one post-graduate econometrics course suggested), which can be expected, based on rational elaboration, or .
 Each d6 has the numbers 1 to 6 with equal probability, which establishes its *range* as 6 and the *random variable* in each case as X_1, X2, X3 etc. The *mean* (which is often expressed as *average*) of the random variables from 1d6 is 3.5; not 3 which is commonly thought.
 The mean is determined by adding all probabilities and dividing, i.e., 1+2+3+4+5+6 = 21/6 = 3.50.
 A quick way of calculating the mean of die rolls is to add the highest and lowest expected values and divide by 2 i.e. 1 + 6 = 7 / 2 = 3.5.
 The *median* for 1d6 is the mid-point of the distribution of possible results i.e., 1, 2, 3, 4, 5, 6.
 In this case there is no rolled mid-point as it is a range from 3-4.
-The *mode* is the most commonly occuring value in a distribution.
+The *mode* is the most commonly occurring value in a distribution.
 Whilst actual rolled results may generate such a distribution there is no mode from expected results, which would provide an equal distribution of all potential values.

 This is all easy so far?
 Just like *Fox in Socks*, right?